astraw/micromanager1.3/DeviceAdapters/PCO_Generic/readme.txt

 DESCRIPTION:
 This directory contains the source files needed to build the pco_generic device adapter for MicroManager.

+Installation:
 To compile and link the project you need to place the files in pco_generic.zip (library and header files) to the following folder:
 <somewhere>..\3rdparty\pco\windows.

+Please copy the following files into the MicroManager folder: pcocnv.dll

+In case you've got a pco.camera series you'll have to copy the interface files to the MicroManager folder.
+These files are needed for all interfaces: sc2_cam.dll

+Additionally for the Matrox Cameralink interface: sc2_cl_mtx.dll clsermtx.dll mtxclsermil.dll

+Additionally for the National Cameralink interface: sc2_cl_nat.dll

+Additionally for the USB interface: sc2_usb.dll

+All files mentioned above can be found either in the CamWare folder, or the sdk.

 VERSION HISTORY:
 Version 1.00